Binary Jumbled Pattern Matching on Trees and Tree-Like Structures

 Let $c$ denote the centroid of $T$ whose removal leaves at most three connected components $T_1,T_2$, and $T_3$ (recall we assume degree at most 3).
 Upon query $(i,j)$ we first check the array of $c$ if pattern $(i,j)$ appears in $T$ (i.e., if $i_{min} \le j \le i_{max}$).
 If it does then we check the centroids of $T_1,T_2$ and $T_3$.
 If $(i,j)$ appears in any of them then we continue the search there.
 This way, after at most $O(\log n)$ steps we reach the first node $v$ whose connected component includes $(i,j)$ but none of its child components do.
 We return $v$ as the anchor node since such a pattern must include $v$.
-Finally, we note that the above can be extended so that for {\em every} occurrences of $(i,j)$ one node that is part of this occurrence is reported.
+We note that the above can be extended so that for {\em every} occurrence of $(i,j)$ one node that is part of this occurrence is reported.
 Finally, we note that it was recently observed in~\cite{SPIRE13} that if we are willing to settle for an index of size $O(n^2)$ then we can locate the entire match (not just an anchor) in time proportional to the size of the match.